 Aside from these issues, Ethiopia, one of the world’s oldest civilizations and most distinctive cultures, the birthplace of coffee, is a captivating place.

 Project Work Focus

-Many projects will be developing tools for Monitoring and Evaluation, such as data collection, data visualization, data analysis and reporting.
+Many projects will be developing tools for Monitoring and Evaluation, such as data collection, data visualization, data analysis, and reporting.

 Specific Project Work and Client Organizations

-Enat Bank – Bank created to empower women, supporting women to make deposits, access credit, and trade services, and better manage finances.
+- Enat Bank – Bank created to empower women, supporting women to make deposits, access credit, and trade services, and better manage finances.
 Internship for students interested in finance and gendered economic development.

 Living in Ethiopia